ChunghanYi/qr-l2-wireguard/README.md

 <span style="color:#d3d3d3">Quantum Resistant Layer 2 WireGuard for Linux kernel</span>

 ## How to build and run
-  You must first replace this folder with drivers/net/wireguard. <br>
+  You must first replace the drivers/net/wireguard with this wireguard folder. <br>
   The wireguard build procedure is the same as it was during the linux kernel build. <br>
-  The modification codes compared to the original wireguard can be searched with L2_WIREGUARD and QR_WIREGUARD string. <br>

 ```
 <main features>
  1) Layer 2 wireguard implemented by Fadis.
  2) Quantum resistant wireguard using CRYSTALS Kyber KEM based on PQClean library.
  3) Original wireguard by Jason A. Donenfeld.
 ```
+  The modification codes compared to the original wireguard can be searched with L2_WIREGUARD and QR_WIREGUARD string. <br><br>

 ## My blog postings for this project
   For more information, please read the blog posting below.<br><br>
   https://slowbootkernelhacks.blogspot.com/2024/12/anatomy-of-layer-2-wireguard-vpn.html <br>